LucasRosenz/LucasRosenz/README.md

 ## Hi.
 I'm an Economics undergraduate student in Argentina.
-After having used some software tools related to practical work in economics, I began to become very interested in Computer science.
+I'm in 3rd year and after having used some software tools related to practical work in economics, I began to become very interested in Computer science.
 I want to learn about it as I finish my degree, and I think the best way to do that is to learn more deeply software and languages that I already use in my degree.

 <!--
 **LucasRosenz/LucasRosenz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.